cbfrance/christopherbfrance.com/source/2005-05-05-what-the-hell-is-rss.html.markdown

 <blockquote>It's a lot like having a TiVO for your favorite sites.</blockquote>

 Once you subscribe to one, it appears in your RSS reader of choice.
-In the end, it's a lot like having a TiVO for your favorite sites -- every time you sit down and you want to read, you have a list of updated articles in front of you.
+In the end, it's a lot like having a TiVO for your favorite sites &mdash; every time you sit down and you want to read, you have a list of updated articles in front of you.
 No wasting your life poking around the less glamorous parts of a newspaper page.

 2.)
 If you have a website that is updated regularly, you can create a RSS feed so that others can subscribe to your page.
 This may seem a little superfluous if you don't even know what a RSS feed is.
 "Who would use it?"
 Plenty of folks will, especially over the next year or two.
 So start writing some engaging articles for your site.